xiangnanscu/create-xodel/CONTRIBUTING.md

-# `create-vue` Contributing Guide
+# `create-xodel` Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to `create-vue`.
+We are really excited that you are interested in contributing to `create-xodel`.
 Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## Repo Setup